Tag Archives: Silent Movie Locations

 Charlie Chaplin’s One A.M.
 Mystery

+[UPDATE – this post reveals numerous Hollywood locations, but the One A.M. mystery has been solved!]
 Charlie Chaplin’s 1916 Mutual comedy short One A.M. was unique in many ways.
-Charlie plays a drunken bon-vivant, returning home after a night on the town.
-Except for a brief exterior scene with his taxi driver Albert Austin, Charlie plays … Continue reading
+Charlie plays a drunken bon-vivant, returning home after a night on … Continue reading

 Keaton Sherlock Jr. – Valentino Blood and Sand – at Avalon Silent Film Showcase